UCL-ARC/epidemiology-llm-data-tasks/ground_truth/README.md

 ```

 `input/`
-a comprehensive list of all input files, each input file contains only a sample and is anonymised
+A comprehensive list of all input files, each input file contains only a sample and is anonymised.

 `output/`
-the output produced by rtuth.R
+The output produced by rtuth.R

 `metadata.json`
-a json dictionary containing task specific metadata, at a top level it MUST be indexed by each filename to allow for standardisation of initialise.sh.
+A json dictionary containing task specific metadata, at a top level it MUST be indexed by each filename to allow for standardisation of `initialise.sh`.

 `rtruth.R`
-the target R script to produce
+The target R script to produce.

 `task.txt`
-the text required for the LLM
+The text required for the LLM.